Allegations of abuse in American women's football

 After an abuse scandal, the most famous American football player said: “Burn everything”

 In fact, NWSL was considered a success story.
-Founded in 2012 after two failed professional soccer leagues in America, the Women’s National Football League has found a niche in a country where soccer is still dominated by soccer.
+Founded in 2012 after two failed professional soccer leagues in America, the Women’s National Football League has found a niche in the country where soccer is still dominated by soccer.
 Small niche, but at least a niche.
-Top players like Megan Rapinoe, Alex Morgan and Carli Lloyd made sure the tournament was also held on TV, albeit at ridiculous times.
+Top players like Megan Rapinoe, Alex Morgan and Carli Lloyd made sure the tournament was also played on television, albeit at ridiculous times.
 The tournament final, scheduled for November 20 in Portland, Oregon, will kick off at 9 a.m.
 The stadiums where the ten teams are currently playing were well occupied.

 Female athletes subjected to sexual assault and collective harassment